void

 [III.1] V Oseku v Chorvatsku nám přinesli do vagonu dva páni od veteránů velký kotel pečeného zajíce, a to už jsme nevydrželi a vylili jsme jim to všechno na hlavu.

-is mentioned by telephone operator Chodounský when he relates from the regiment's trip to the front in Serbia at the start of the war.
+Kaposfalva is mentioned by telephone operator Chodounský when he recounts the regiment's journey to the front in Serbia at the start of the war.

 Background

-may refer to a town in southern Hungary, near the border with Croatia, not yet identified.
-It may well be meant Kaposvár, which is on the railway line south to Serbia.
-Kaposfalva was the Hungarian names for a couple of places in Slovakia but this doesn't fit with the story.
-A more plausible theory is that it was some place in Vojvodina in modern Serbia (Vojvodina was Hungarian at the time).
+Kaposfalva seems to refer to a place in southern Hungary, near the border with Croatia.
+Kaposfalva was the Hungarian name for a couple of places in Slovakia, but this does not fit the context.
+A more plausible theory is that it was in Vojvodina in modern Serbia (Vojvodina was Hungarian at the time).
+Most likely telephone operator Chodounský had Kaposvár in mind, as it is a town that lay on the route of Infanterieregiment Nr.
+91 to Serbia in 1914.

 Hašek and Kápolafalva

-This similarly sounding name Kápolafalva was used by Hašek in a story he wrote in 1914, set in southwestern Hungary[a].
-Also this one seems to be a fictional place.
+This similar-sounding name Kápolafalva was used by Hašek in a story he wrote in 1914, set in south-western Hungary[a].
+This also seems to be a fictional place.

 Quote(s) from the novel